-Bridging finance, by its very nature, is a flexible and bespoke solution.
-As a result, interest rates vary.
-Bridging finance interest rates typically start at 1-2% per annum.
+Interest rates on bridging loans typically start at 1-2% per annum.
 At the top end of the scale, interest rates can be up to 25-30% per year.
 The interest rate will depend on the security on offer, your profile as a borrower and the exit (how and when you plan to pay the loan back).

 Some bridging finance providers will present a monthly rate (i.e., 1% per month).
 Other providers offer an annual interest rate (i.e., 12% per annum).
 For simplicity's sake, we will use the annual interest rate in this article.

 It's important to know that the actual cost of a bridging loan is more than just the annual or monthly interest rate.
+What constitutes a cheap bridging loan?
 When calculating the total cost of your bridging loan, you will need to consider additional fees and charges.
 It is the sum of these expenses that will establish the complete cost of your bridging loan.
 Bridging loan costs will include:

 Enness work at every level of the bridging loan marketplace, in the UK and internationally.
 We are uniquely positioned to see and understand the entire bridging market.
 We see hundreds of enquiries a year, and given we work exclusively on behalf of you as the borrower, we are very aware of all costs, charges and any pitfalls you should consider.

 Here are some of the key sectors together with expected bridging finance rates:

 Private banks generally offer very competitive bridging finance rates, and they are often the most affordable lender for bridging loans.
 That said, private banks often want to know you as a borrower (i.e., you are already a client of the bank or you have a high profile).
 Alternatively, a private bank may well want you to be a potential client of the institution in the future.